ucb-cs250/fabric_team/README.md

 <img src="https://github.com/ucb-cs250/fabric_team/blob/master/imgs/clb_tiles.png" height="400" width="450">

 * The configuration bits are shifted from external IO to the array one column to the next, from left to right, bottom to top.
-Once a column is done configuring, the programming circuit shift to configure the next column.
+Once a column is done configuring, the programming circuit shifts to configure the next column.
 The per-column bitstream is shifted from one CLB tile to its neighboring CLB tile from the North; the ones on the last row receive the configuration bits directly from the programming circuit/IO.

 * The LUT blocks and Flip-flops are distributed equally to the four sides of the CLB in clock-wise order.
 Therefore, only a subset of CLB input pins and output pins are accessible from one side (North, South, East, West).